Wingman4l7/coinbassist/README.md

   - generate & display a new receive address
   - show buy or sell price (incl. fees) for a given amount of BTC
   - send BTC to an email or Bitcoin address
+  - sell BTC *(testing not completed)*
+  - check the status of a transaction *(testing not completed)*

 It will also optionally log all your actions to a text file.

 ### Coming Soon ###

   - command confirmations (i.e. *"Are you sure you want to do that?"*)
-  - automatic transfer of incoming funds to a designated account
+  - automatic transfer of incoming BTC to a designated external account
-  - [automatic] sell command
+  - automatic sell of incoming BTC
   - [automatic] buy command
   - support for price floor & ceiling in buy/sell orders
   - check your daily buy/sell limit & support for this limit in buy/sell commands
   - support for transferring / selling / buying in USD amounts
   - support for custom fee amounts
-  - checking the status of a transaction
   - listing / exporting your transaction and transfer histories
   - displaying / setting user info
   - requesting money from an email address